Ticket Sharing

 ⚠️

 Take note!
-Logging in with a different e-mail address will disable the e-ticket for security reasons.
+For better security, logging in with a different e-mail address will disable the e-ticket.

 Notion image